venkatesh-reddi/C-programs/README.md

 # Learning C
-This repo includes all the programs I write while learning C.
+A small collection of programs written C language.
+These are few of those I wrote while learning C. This is useful repo to learn some basic concepts.